ccswbs/snowdrop/site/content/docs/1.1/getting-started/vite.md

    </html>
    ```

-   We're including a little bit of Bootstrap styling here with the `div class="container"` and `<button>` so that we see when Bootstrap's CSS is loaded by Vite.
+   We're including a little bit of Snowdrop styling here with the `div class="container"` and `<button>` so that we see when Snowdrop's CSS is loaded by Vite.

 3. **Now we need an npm script to run Vite.** Open `package.json` and add the `start` script shown below (you should already have the test script).
 We'll use this script to start our local Vite dev server.